Frechmatz/cl-connect4/UpcomingReadme.md

 hunchensocket
 cl-svg
 ```
-There are no dependencies to third-party JavaScript and CSS libraries.
+There are no dependencies to third-party JavaScript and CSS libraries, such as jquery or bootstrap.

 ## Run the Console-Client